kornysietsma/polyglot-code-offline-layout/README.md

 But this means from the perspective of the script, it can't read or write to the file system at all.

+## Binary executables

+I am experimenting with using [pkg](https://www.npmjs.com/package/pkg) to package up runnable executables to make this simpler to use.

+If you run `npm run-script build` it will build binaries for Windows, MacOS and Linux into a `dist` directory.
+At some stage I plan to automate uploading these to Github releases - when I find the time!